d2alphame/e6os/iso/README.md

 By Default e6 uses FAT16 for its ESP.
 The ESP that goes into the ISO image uses 2048 bytes per sector.

+E6 does not play well with BIOS/MBR Operating Systems.
+That's because it overwrites the bootsector (the first sector on the disk) with its own code and data. _*Do not install E6 on an MBR formatted disk or BIOS systems*_

 BOOTCODE is inserted into the BPB area of the boot sector of e6's iso